Msc Malaysia Status now renamed as Malaysia Digital Status - updated January 2023

-What is Msc Malaysia Status?
+What is Msc Malaysia Status or its remaned Malaysia Digital Status?

-Digital Malaysia is the new name for Mdec and Msc Status is the framework for which enterprises will offer its digital services to help companies embrace Industrial Revolution 4.0
+Malaysia Digital is the new name for Mdec and Msc Status is the framework for which enterprises will offer its digital services to help companies embrace Industrial Revolution 4.0

 Malaysia Digital will aim at featured improved governance and processes to meet the industries' diverse needs at speed to accelerate Malaysia's digital economy which at this stage encompass twenty five percent of Malaysia's GDP.

-With greater agility, flexibility, and relevance, Digital Malaysia (formerly MDEC) believes Malaysia will be able to better deliver the needs of its global and regional investors.
-And according to Digital Malaysia CEO Mahadhir Aziz, "what started off as the driver of MSC Malaysia, creating Malaysia's own version of Silicon Valley, we have gone through a few iterations, reflecting on the dynamic nature and challenge of technology and digital.
+With greater agility, flexibility, and relevance, Malaysia Digital (formerly MDEC) believes Malaysia will be able to better deliver the needs of its global and regional investors.
+And according to Malaysia Digital CEO Mahadhir Aziz, "what started off as the driver of MSC Malaysia, creating Malaysia's own version of Silicon Valley, we have gone through a few iterations, reflecting on the dynamic nature and challenge of technology and digital.
 But the challenges in the past two years will, and have, altered the way we conduct business, the way we connect and the way we live our lives, who further stressed that "Malaysia must adapt, and adapt quickly, in order to stay ahead."
 Malaysia Digital represents the next chapter of Malaysia's endevour to catch up with the advance countries in terms of greater productivity and advancing on technologies like those of autonomous vehicle and robotics usage.

 MSC Malaysia, which was started in 1996 was formerly known as Multimedia Super Corridor is a Special Economic Zone for information technology and was based in the new administrative capital of Putra Jaya.
 That idea at that time was for Malaysia to help develop the information and transformation into a digital economy.
 It was the first of its kind in Asia and it went to pioneer industrial growth of anything digital and it managed to make twenty over percentage of the country's GDP in 2021.
 With it was launched the Msc Status where companies engaged in digital offerings pioneer status with tax exemption for ten years – obviously it managed to attract a lot of MNCs to help to boost up the number of Msc Status companies.
 The Msc Status was instituted and managed by Mdec (later known as Digital Malaysia) and it did helped the country to transform itself into having a robust digital economy – it managed to grant over three thousand companies to be accorded pioneer status.
-That was that but Mdec has since become Mdec 2.0 and with it the country's digital economy is supposed to grow into the new fields brought about by Industry 4.0 – where Automation, Big Data Analytics and Artificial Intelligence is the order of the day.
-With Mdec 2.0, the Digital Malaysia Economy also forgoes those legacy technologies and replaced them with newer technologies like the connection of everything and the embodiment of our everyday life in a virtual setting – it is something that you would need to consider if you are in the quest of obtaining the new msc status for your business.
+That was that but Mdec has since become Mdec 2.0 and with it the country's digital economy is supposed to grow into the new fields brought about by Industry 4.0 – where Automation, Big Data Analytics, Artificial Intelligence and now Quantum Computing is the order of the day.
+With Mdec 2.0, the Digital Malaysia Economy also forgoes those legacy technologies and replaced them with newer technologies like the connection of everything and the embodiment of our everyday life in a virtual setting – it is something that you would need to consider if you are in the quest of obtaining the Malaysia digital Status (formerly msc malaysia status) for your business.

 The Ministry of Communications and Multimedia (KKMM) through the instruments of Mdec, will drive the development of MSC 2.0 to boost the country's digital economy – it also envisages to attract digital investment, said its Minister.
 This has become more important as is shown by how the digital economy managed to help move the economy during the times of lockdown due to the pandemic.
 However, it must be reminded that before any foreign investor would want to come in there must be a boost to target the training of more digital savvy personals as there is an inherent shortage of these practitioners who tend to migrate after their training in the country.
 You can’t run on artificial intelligence when people don’t have the skill sets – so there should be more incentives for people to take up the skills.
 But it is not only a learning issue as there is a large industrial sector which would also need to be primed for Industry 4.0 take up so that they can help absorb newly trained personals.
 Unfortunately it is not easy to move the industry players as there is the issue of funds for taking up the route of Industrial Revolution 4.0 – you can’t force change as people tend to do what they know best and who are very much afraid of utilising new technologies.
 There is however a hope that foreign entities that are ahead of the game will come in to invest – however it would also depend on the political stability of the government.